dub-flow/createObjectURL-XSS-PoC/README.md

 # createObjectURL-XSS-Test
-Testing how to do XSS with `createObjectURL()`.
-To test it yourself, you simply have to install and run the backend, and then open `xss-createObjectUrl.html`, and an alert will be popped.
+This repo contains a PoC that shows how `createObjectURL()` can be vulnerable to XSS.
+To test it yourself, you simply have to install and run the Python backend, and then open `xss-createObjectUrl.html`, and an alert will show up.
+To prevent XSS, `// a.download = true;` needs to be uncommented in `xss-createObjectUrl.html`.

 # How to Install the Backend
 - Simply run `pipenv shell` followed by `pipenv install`